Goudla/dollars/README.md

-# javascript-format-currency
+# dollars
-A JavaScript utility function from formatting numbers as currency
+A JavaScript utility function from formatting numbers as dollars